 • All foreseen health care protocols concerning the ships’ bedlinen are followed: All items are washed at 80o C and ironed at 170o C. When washed, during the rinsing stage, a certified disinfectant–neutralizer is used.
 Transport carts are disinfected after every route and all trucks transporting bedlinen are disinfected on a daily basis.

 • In all the ships of the Company the air conditioning system operates 24 hours a day, providing 100% fresh air to all the areas of the ship.
 No air is recycled or rerouted from cabins or other closed areas of the ship.
 The air conditioning systems are maintained and suitably disinfected using a special chemical solution in time intervals not greater than 20 days.
-In addition, frequent disinfection of all the air conditioning components is carried out by certified contractor.
+In addition, frequent disinfection of all the air conditioning components is carried out by the certified contractor.

 • Crew members urge the passengers to avoid areas of the ship where there may be overcrowding.